José Joaquín Puello: Dissolution of the Board

 On 21 July, Santana entered the city at the head of the troop, well received by Jiménes and Puello.
 He acted with caution, in order to avoid bloodshed, and the next day he was proclaimed supreme head of the country, after which he reorganized the Central Government Board, awarding himself its presidency.
-In the first reform of the Board, Sánchez was appointed as a member, but when Santana realized that there would be no serious opposition to the countercoup, he decided to expel the Trinitarios who had shown belligerent attitudes.
+In the first reform of the Board, Sánchez was appointed as a member, but when Santana realized that there would be no serious opposition to the counter-coup, he decided to expel the Trinitarios who had shown belligerent attitudes.

 While Sánchez, Juan Isidro Pérez and Pedro Alejandrino Pina, among others, were imprisoned, Manuel Jiménes and Joaquín Puello were confirmed in their positions.
 In a matter of hours there must have been a separation between those who decided to accept Santana's preponderance and those who were not willing to bow to it.
 Santana decided to operate tactfully in such circumstances, aware that he lacked much strength and, therefore, it was in his best interest to attract the greatest number of supporters.
 It was crucial for him, to establish his authority, to neutralize the bulk of the people who had supported Duarte's positions.
 In this way, the arrest and subsequent deportation of Duarte and his most conspicuous companions had as a counterpart the integration into the new government of the greatest possible number of former Trinitarios who, like Puello, had distinguished themselves for their radical positions but decided to depose them for the sake of the unity of the country.

 The fact that Puello turned his back on Duarte and was the architect of Santana's victory without bloodshed does not mean that he abandoned the essence of his political positions.
 For tactical reasons, the dictator decided not to make his annexationist position known, and shortly after becoming president it was learned that the French government had decided to disassociate itself from the maneuvers deployed by its consul in Haiti, preferring for the moment not to interfere in the internal affairs of the Dominican Republic.
 In the following years no power showed interest in annexing the Dominican Republic or placing it under its protection.
 In such a context, there was no conflict between Santana and Puello.
 The former was interested in keeping the latter at his service as a means of leaving the impression that he represented all sectors.
 It was also convenient for Santana to keep Puello as a means of weakening other conservatives who did not accept his dictatorial prerogatives.
 Santana had not achieved absolute authority, so he was forced to maneuver between people and factions.